 Volunteering Opportunities

 Our volunteers come from a variety of backgrounds and professional experiences, and generously lend their time and expertise to help create a rich and dynamic environment to serve our clients.
-All volunteers share a strong commitment to our mission of providing holistic care to refugees and torture survivors.
-Volunteers and interns generally serve in these key areas:
+All volunteers share a strong commitment to our mission of providing holistic care to immigrants, refugees, and torture survivors.

 Refugee Patient Navigators